apostrophecms/apostrophe-elasticsearch/README.md

 // in app.js
 modules: {
   'apostrophe-elasticsearch': {
-    // These actually match the defaults
+    // This is the default list of fields.
+    fields: [ 'title', 'tags', 'lowSearchText', 'highSearchText' ],
+    // Relative importance.
+Note that if you don't specify elasticsearch
+    // does a rather good job figuring this out on its own.
+    boosts: {
       tags: 50,
       title: 100,
       highSearchText: 10,
       lowSearchText: 1
     }
   }
+}
 ```

-> `lowSearchText` contains all of the text of the doc, including rich text editor content, stripped of its markup. `highSearchText` contains only text in `string` and `tags` schema fields.
+> **"What are all these fields?"** `lowSearchText` contains all of the text of the doc, including rich text editor content, stripped of its markup. `highSearchText` contains only text in `string` and `tags` schema fields and is often boosted higher.
 Note that these will both contain `title`.
 However, further weighting things like `title` and `tags` yourself gives you more fine-grained control.

-Now we need to index our existing docs in Elasticsearch:
+Now we need to index our existing docs in Elasticsearch.
+You must run this task at least once when adding this module:

 ```
 node app apostrophe-elasticsearch:reindex
 ```

 > **Apostrophe automatically updates the index as you edit docs.** You don't have to run this task all the time!
-However, if you change your weights or make significant edits that are invisible to Apostrophe via direct MongoDB updates, you may wish to run this task again.
+However, if you change your fields option or make significant edits that are invisible to Apostrophe via direct MongoDB updates, you may wish to run this task again.
+You do not have to run it again when you change `boosts`.

 Apostrophe will now use Elasticsearch to implement all searches that formerly used the built-in MongoDB text index: